Viewing the Conda Environments

 Start using the Environment Explorer by browsing through these categories of conda environments by clicking each button.
 Notice that each environment category has a different tab color.
 Each environment is displayed in a separate environment card.
 Each version of an environment has its own separate card.

-Enabling multiple source type filters, note the x at the end of the button, has an additive effect.
+Enabling several source type filters, note the x at the end of the button, has an additive effect.
 Use Data Science Conda Environments to filter on conda environments that are provided by the Data Science service.
 Use Published Conda Environments to filter on environments that you have published.
 Use Installed Conda Environments to display conda environments that have been installed in the notebook session.

 Within each source type filter, there are two numbers in parentheses.
 The first number indicates the number of conda environments that are selected.
 The second number indicates the total possible number of conda environments that are available in that filter source type.